JensDll/vue3-form-validation/README.md

   value.length < 7 || 'This field is too long (maximum is 6 characters)';
 ```

-Async rules allow you to perform network requests, for instance checking if a username exists in the database.
+Async rules allow you to perform network requests, for example checking if a username exists in the database.
 The same principle applies as for synchronous rules, `resolve` or `reject` with a string if the validation fails:

 ```ts
 const isNameTaken = name =>